okulewicz/gapso-reloaded/README.md

   }
 ```

-  * CMA-ES (copied from Apache Math packages and tailored to GAPSO framework)
+  * CMAESApache - CMA-ES (copied from Apache Math packages and tailored to GAPSO framework)
+    the settings in parameters are attempts to get information in CMA-ES from other swarm
+    members - however they have been unsuccessful so far (resulting in sigma explosion)
 ```json
 {
   "name": "CMAESApache",